Serious Orange County Crash Injures 6, Including 12-Year-Old Boy

 A preliminary investigation found that a Honda Pilot vehicle traveling with six occupants exited the roadway and flipped several times, causing two of the occupants to be ejected from the vehicle, said Trooper Steven Nevel.

-One of the ejected was a 12-year-old boy who was airlifted to Westchester Medical Center in serious condition.
+One of the ejected was a 12-year-old boy who was airlifted to Westchester Medical Center in Valhalla in serious condition.
 The vehicle’s other occupants were transported for treatment at Garnet Medical Center in Wallkill.

 This is an ongoing investigation.